EmircanAktas26/primeNumbers/README.md

 # primeNumbers
-Write a program that prints prime numbers from 1 to 100 in Java.(PatikaDev)
+Write a program that prints prime numbers from 1 to 100 in Java.(patikaDev)